MartifyLabs/martify.contracts/README.md

 ## Contract usage
 The Martify contract for marketplaces is being used by several marketplaces currently live on Cardano.
-The list of marketplaces based on our contracts is :
+The list of marketplaces based on our contracts is:
 * https://jpg.store
 * https://martify.io
 * https://filthyrichhorses.com/marketplace